samclarke/sceditor.com/content/documentation/options.md

 **spellcheck** *Boolean* Defaults to `true`

 If to enable the browsers built in spell checker.
-This option is mostly so the built in spell checker can be disabled.
+This option is only really useful if you want to disabled the browsers built in spellchecker.